microsoft/live-share/CONTRIBUTING.md

 Don't feel bad if we can't reproduce the issue and ask for more information!

+## Other ways to contact us!

+- Join the [Slack channel](http://project-cascade.slack.com) and chat with us!
+- Shoot us a [mail](mailto:project-cascade@microsoft.com) with suggestions or questions

 ## Contributing to documentation

 You may contribute to documentation by submitting pull requests to this repository.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.